Olney: Mets ready to tear down, but trade market will be difficult

 The New York Mets were already buried deep in the standings before their four-game series at Dodger Stadium this week, but the Dodgers exposed just how far New York is from being a good team.

-L.A. outscored the Mets by a cumulative 25 runs in the series, and the Dodgers hit more homers (15) over the four games than the Mets scored runs (11).
+L.A. outscored the Mets by a cumulative 25 runs in the sweep, and the Dodgers hit more homers (15) over the four games than the Mets scored runs (11).
 When the Mets sparred with Yasiel Puig over the length of time required for him to circle the bases on Tuesday, part of Wilmer Flores' explanation was about the context of Puig’s celebration.
 "We're playing horrible, I know.
 But we don’t need this s---."

 The front office's decision to sell off older parts of the team’s engine for whatever value can be extracted is an acknowledgment of reality.
 According to FanGraphs, the Mets’ chances to make the playoffs on Sunday morning stood at 6.4 percent, a number that does not reflect the additional injuries that will beset this team in August and September because, well, they’re the Mets.

-By planting the "For Sale" signs over their team now, the Mets are trying to get a jump on a market that has just a few sellers at the moment.
-The White Sox and Padres have been open for business, the Marlins began working to dump the salaries of the likes of David Phelps and Adeiny Hechavarria earlier this week, and shortly after the news broke of the Mets’ intention to sell, Tigers general manager Al Avila offered a similar pronouncement -- that he’s ready to take offers.
-Detroit is just 7 games out of a wild-card spot but has been playing terribly.
+By planting the "For Sale" signs now, the Mets are trying to get a jump on a market that has just a few sellers at the moment.
+The White Sox and Padres have been open for business, the Marlins began working to dump the salaries of the likes of David Phelps and Adeiny Hechavarria earlier this week, and shortly after the news broke of the Mets’ intention to sell, Tigers general manager Al Avila offered a similar pronouncement that he’s ready to take offers.
+Detroit is just seven games out of a wild-card spot but has been playing terribly.

-Mets reliever Addison Reed is probably the most attractive of the team’s tradable assets, because of all that he provides: He’s experienced with 369 big league games, he has the ability to close games, he’s pitching effectively now, he’s effective against right-handed hitters and lefties, and he doesn’t have an obtrusive contract, with about $4 million remaining on a deal that expires at the end of the season.
+Mets reliever Addison Reed is probably the most attractive of the team’s tradable assets because of all that he provides: He’s experienced with 369 big league games, he has the ability to close games, he’s pitching well now, he’s effective against both left- and right-handed hitters, and he doesn’t have an obtrusive contract, with about $4 million remaining on a deal that expires at the end of the season.

-As written here last week, it could be a difficult summer for teams attempting to market position players -- like the Mets, now -- because so many of the contenders don’t have need in that area.
+As written here last week, it could be a difficult summer for teams attempting to market position players -- like the Mets, now -- because so many of the contenders don’t have needs in that area.
 The Dodgers, Rockies, Diamondbacks, Astros and Cubs would probably prioritize pitching, and the holes of some contenders are very particular -- third base for the Red Sox, perhaps, and maybe first base for the Yankees, if Greg Bird doesn’t show progress from his prolonged absence over the next few weeks.

 But the Mets have proven commodities.
 Jay Bruce is probably an All-Star candidate in a year in which he’s hit 19 homers and built an OPS of almost .900.
 The 36-year-old Curtis Granderson, a streaky and greatly respected veteran less than two years from a spectacular performance in the 2015 playoffs, could draw interest, although the Mets will almost certainly have to pay down a lot of his remaining salary (about $8 million), especially in a buyers’ market.
-Asdrubal Cabrera said Friday that he wants out, after being asked to play second base, but some rival evaluators say Cabrera’s athleticism has abandoned him, and he turns 32 this fall.
+Asdrubal Cabrera said Friday that he wants out after being asked to play second base, but some rival evaluators say Cabrera’s athleticism has abandoned him, and he turns 32 this fall.

 Lucas Duda's power could make him an option to a club like the Yankees, but his injury history is daunting.
 Neil Walker is expected to be out until the All-Star break with a hamstring injury, and it isn’t until then that teams can seriously evaluate him as a trade option.
 In 60 games this season, he has batted .270/.352/.468, but he’s making $17.2 million this year after accepting the qualifying offer, and there may be more sellers in the second-base market than buyers.
 Although Walker might make an intriguing possibility for a team seeking first-base help.

 What lies ahead for the Mets may well turn out to be a quick retooling rather than a rebuild, and with just a little good fortune, they could be back in the playoff hunt in 2018.
 They could go into next season with a nice core of players: starting pitchers Noah Syndergaard, Jacob deGrom, Steven Matz, Zack Wheeler and Seth Lugo; outfielders Michael Conforto and Yoenis Cespedes, who could fill the No. 3 and No. 4 spots in the lineup; top shortstop prospect Amed Rosario, who could be summoned in the last weeks of this season before taking over the position for years to come; and first baseman Dominic Smith, if the Mets deem him to be ready to be called up as well.
-If the Mets don’t trade lefty Jerry Blevins and choose instead to pick up the left-hander’s option for 2018 -- the most likely scenario -- then he could complement Jeurys Familia, who will be returning from injury.
+If the Mets don’t trade lefty Jerry Blevins and choose instead to pick up his option for 2018 -- the most likely scenario -- he could complement Jeurys Familia, who will be returning from injury.

 The Mets also should have a lot of payroll flexibility as veterans like Granderson depart, which would give them the money to address possible holes at second base, center field and the bullpen.
 Terry Collins' contract is set to expire in the fall and the only real question seems to be whether he leaves on his own terms or the Mets usher him out the door at the end of what has been a successful run as manager.